multiversx/mx-docs/docs/developers/nft-tokens.md

 - set roles to the address that will create the NFT/SFTs
 - create the NFT/SFT
 - transfer quantity(es)

+### Meta ESDT

+In addition to NFTs and SFTs, Elrond introduced Meta ESDTs.
+Meta ESDTs are a special case of semi-fungible-tokens.
+They can be seen as regular ESDT fungible tokens that also have properties.
+In a particular example, LKMEX is a Meta ESDT and its properties help implement the release schedule.

 ## **Issuance of Non-Fungible Tokens**